-I picked up an old issue of The Sun Magazine spontaneously, realizing I had never read it, and am engrossed in the advice columns from Cary Tennis’ book, Citizens of the Dream: Advice on Writing, Painting, Playing, Acting, and Being.
+I picked up an old issue of The Sun Magazine, realizing I had never read it, and am engrossed in the advice columns from Cary Tennis’ book, Citizens of the Dream: Advice on Writing, Painting, Playing, Acting, and Being.

 The next question to Cary comes from a young woman who has had no worldly success with her writing, no tangible results to prove that her writing is worth pursuing.
 She wants to know when she should give up in terms of making a career of writing.
 Cary reminds her that writing is not only about “displaying one’s talent” but that writing is a “spiritual practice and mode of self-discovery.”
 He continues on to discuss the “practice,” the notion of putting in the work each day to improve one’s craft.

 The universe has been sending lots of messages my way about practicing with consistency and love for the craft, and finding the grace to detach from the results.
 Practice is not about getting to an end point.
-I have been practicing every day (my writing, my yoga) and I feeling fuller, nourished, and more stable … all those things I’d been looking for when I was practicing erratically and praying I would get my big break at some point.
-Sure, it would be great to get the big break but what is really great is simply feeling the effects of my practice in my body, mind and soul.
+I have been practicing every day (my writing, my yoga) and I feeling fuller, nourished, and more stable … those feelings I’d been looking for when I was practicing erratically and praying I would get my big break at some point.
+It would still be great to get the big break but what is really great is simply feeling the effects of my practice in my body, mind and soul.